tremho/docholiday/README.md

 ----
 ##### Issues documenting our sources
-- [ ] typecheck module inserted markdown not working.
+- [X] typecheck module inserted markdown not working.
-It's also too long.
+It's also too long. _was unmatched backticks in markdown. now removed_

 - [ ] multi-type `  * @param {ClassInfo|FunctionInfo|PropertyInfo|EnumInfo|TypedefInfo} info
   ` is not rendered by jsdoc properly